Skip to main content

 unstructured simplifies and streamline the preprocessing of structured and unstructured documents for downstream tasks.
 What that means is no matter where your data is and no matter what format that data is in, Unstructured’s toolkit will transform and preprocess that data into an easily digestible and usable format that is uniform across data formats.
+When you partition a document with Unstructured, the result is a list of document Element objects.
+These element objects represent different components of the source document.

 Element example